otechai/otechai.github.io/posts/why-does-the-truth-in-morocco-always-require-a-middleman.md

 But we have swung from one extreme to the other.
 We went from having **Zero Information** to having **Infinite Misinformation**.

-Instead of one Mamoun Mobarak Dribi, we now have ten thousand TikTok "coaches," crypto-experts, and herbal healers.
+We now have ten thousand TikTok "coaches," crypto-experts, and herbal healers.
 The gate is open, but the garden is full of weeds.
 We are seeing a democratization of the *Samsar*.
 Everyone is now a broker of truth.

 This is the chaotic jazz phase of our development.
 It’s messy, loud, and often wrong.
 But it’s arguably better than the silence that came before.
 At least now, we can argue back.